mozilla-services/heka/docs/source/config/outputs/file.rst

 - path (string):
     Full path to the output file.
-- format (string, optional):
-    Output format for the message to be written.
-Supports `json` or `protobufstream`, both of which will serialize the entire `Message` struct, or `text`, which will output just the payload string.
-Defaults to ``text``.
 - prefix_ts (bool, optional):
     Whether a timestamp should be prefixed to each message line in the file.
     Defaults to ``false``.